wejs/we-plugin-passport-oauth2/README.md

       responseType  : 'json'
     }

-Then send the token in Authorization header as Bearer token:
+Then send the token from your client side application in Authorization header as Bearer token:

 ```
 Àuthorization=Bearer [token string]